vodopijaaljosa/cmop-web/about.md

 title: Home
 ---

-# Supplementary material for the CMOP paper #
+# Characterization of Constrained Multiobjective Optimization Problems (CMOPs) #
 ---

 {: .no_toc }

-Welcome to the website with supplementary material for the CMOP paper.
+Welcome to the website with supplementary material for the paper entitled "Characterization of Constrained Continuous Multiobjective Optimization Problems: A Feature Space Perspective" by Aljoša Vodopija, Tea Tušar and Bogdan Filipiè.